alicika/portfolio/README.md

 # My Personal Portfolio
-  A Djangobased personal portfolio website.
+  A Djangoｰbased personal portfolio website.

 # Requirements (that shall be installed in your system)
   1. Git